 Inflow and Infiltration Monitoring

-The consent holder must record daily rainfall depth from the nearest National Institute for Water and Atmosphere (NIWA) weather station and report this data together with daily discharge flow information in the annual report.
-Should the discharge flow data exceed the consented daily volume, and the incidence of peak daily flows corresponds with days where there is rainfall, the consent holder must engage a suitable qualified expert to provide advice and recommendations on addressing these exceedances.
+The Consent Holder must record daily rainfall depth from the nearest National Institute for Water and Atmosphere (NIWA) weather station and report this data together with daily discharge flow information in the annual report.
+Should the discharge flow data exceed the consented daily volume, and the incidence of peak daily flows corresponds with days where there is rainfall, the Consent Holder must engage a suitable qualified expert to provide advice and recommendations on addressing these exceedances.

 Discharge quality monitoring

-Samples of treated wastewater must be collected and analysed annually or every three months for the following parameters.
-The results and analysis must be sent to Council for their records.
+Samples of treated wastewater must be collected and analysed annually for the following parameters.
+The results and analysis must be sent to Council for its records.